bosonprotocol/interface/README.md

 ## Local development

+### Node & npm

-The required steps to develop and test the dApp interface locally are as follows:
+Installing the correct versions of node and npm can be done by installing [`volta`](https://volta.sh/).
+Volta will automatically get those versions from the package.json file.
+Once that's done, the required steps to develop and test the dApp interface locally are as follows:

 1. Clone the repository: i.e. Run `git clone git@github.com:bosonprotocol/interface.git`
 2. Navigate into the directory & install dependencies: i.e. Run `cd interface && npm ci`